omersayak/SubSeeker/README.md

 1. <target_domain>: The domain name you want to perform discovery on (e.g., example.com).

-2.[options]: Optional arguments for different output formats and additional options.
+2. [options]: Optional arguments for different output formats and additional options.
 For details, use the -h option to access the help menu.